DcZipPL/deejx/README.md

 Use real-life sliders or knobs (like a DJ!) to seamlessly control the volumes of different apps (such as your music player, the game you're playing and your voice chat session) without having to stop what you're doing.

-Deejx is a alternative spin of [original deej](https://github.com/omriharel/deej) project.
+deejx is a alternative spin of [original deej](https://github.com/omriharel/deej) project.

 ## Features
 Core features: